felipedeamonteiro/metrobi_job_test/README.md

 ## Instructions

-There are 2 questions that the solution is inside the respective folders, question 3 and 6.
+In this repository, there are 2 questions which the solutions are inside the respective folders, question 3 and 6.

 `Question 3` is a simple React app, so you can enter the folder, check the instructions and run the code to see the solution.